drug-design/course/docs/chapters/molecular-similarity.md

 ### Validation of Novelty

-Before embarking upon a costly synthetic program, it is important to make sure that the molecule considered is novel for the project.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/validation-novelty-b7bbce57'><i class='fa fa-play' aria-hidden='true'></i></button>Before embarking upon a costly synthetic program, it is important to make sure that the molecule considered is novel for the project.
 Has someone already thought of such a structure?
 Is that an original idea?
 Has someone synthesized this molecule?
 Answers to these questions can be addressed by similarity searching, which helps to assess or modify the initial idea.

 ![](https://media.drugdesign.org/course/molecular-similarity/assess_unique.png){: loading=lazy }
 ### Reducing a Virtual Library to a Practical Size
 *[Virtual Library]: A library which exists solely in electronic form (or on paper) and used in the design and evaluation of possible real libraries.

-Another application of the "molecular similarity principle" is to reduce a virtual library to a practical size of diverse molecules to be synthesized.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/reducing-virtual-library-to-practical-size-945b705f'><i class='fa fa-play' aria-hidden='true'></i></button>Another application of the "molecular similarity principle" is to reduce a virtual library to a practical size of diverse molecules to be synthesized.
 In this case the focus is on dissimilarity rather than on similarity.
 *[virtual library]: A library which exists solely in electronic form (or on paper) and used in the design and evaluation of possible real libraries.